ussian/Vim-Config/Arch Base Install + Grub (BIOS).md

 You can navigate the menu with the arrow keys and click enter to choose the highlighted option. <BR>
 The option `Boot Arch Linux (x86_64)` wont be availble if your machine cant run 64 bit OS <BR><BR>

-For these notes i will be installing x86_64 Arch
+For these notes i will be installing x86_64 Arch <BR>
 After choosing 64 or 32 bit arch will do its thing for a while and when its ready it will greet you with the following:<BR>
     `Arch Linux "(version number)"` <BR>
     `archiso login: root (automatic login)`<BR>
     `root@archiso ~ #`<BR>

-This means you have a root prompt ready for use.
-Be warned you can potentionaly destroy all data on your disks which i will do during the partioning.
-You can also follow my partioning with ubuntu installed there i will keep my ubuntu data for dual boot.
+This means you have a root prompt ready for use. **Be warned** you can potentionaly destroy all data on your disks in this terminal. its most likely to happen during the partioning and formatting.